-Excessive laryngeal tension is a significant factor in a range of voice disorders and a crucial target of therapeutic intervention.
+Excessive laryngeal muscle tension is a significant factor in a range of voice disorders and a crucial target of therapeutic intervention.
 Vocal hyperfunction (VH), Parkinson’s disease (PD), and other functional and neurological voice disorders involve primary or secondary laryngeal tension and affect over 65% of individuals with voice disorders (Ramig & Verdolini, 1998).
 Despite this prevalence, clinical assessment is primarily based on unreliable auditory impressions and manual palpation, since standard acoustic measures are not specific to laryngeal tension.

 To address this gap, we have proposed an acoustic estimate of laryngeal tension: relative fundamental frequency (RFF) reflects the degree of baseline laryngeal tension by examining short-term changes in fundamental frequency.

 Our efforts and the efforts of others have suggested that RFF differs between individuals with and without VH (Stepp et al., 2010; Roy et al., 2016), PD (Stepp, 2013), and spasmodic dysphonia (Eadie & Stepp, 2013), and even normalizes in individuals with VH after successful voice therapy (Stepp et al., 2011; Roy et al., 2016).
 In typical speakers, RFF reflects changes in vocal effort and correlates with subglottal pressure and listener perceptions of vocal effort (Lien et al., 2015) as well as indirect measurements of laryngeal tension (McKenna et al., 2016).
-Finally, changes in RFF are seen in high voice users after a period of prolonged vocal abuse, even though there is no perceptual change in their voice (Heller Murray et al., 2016).
+Finally, changes in RFF are seen in high voice users after a period of prolonged voice use, even though there is no perceptual change in their voice (Heller Murray et al., 2016).

 Unfortunately, our work has shown that at least six samples are required to reach a stable estimate of RFF (Eadie & Stepp, 2013).
 Calculating RFF has required manual interaction with waveform displays to determine individual periods of each of the 10 cycles before and after the consonant.
-Because of the difficulties in determining the exact onset and offset of voicing, a trained technician was required.
-The necessary time and expertise has been a critical barrier to validation and clinical adoption.
-Thus, we have worked to refine RFF stimuli to ensure optimal within-speaker consistency (Lien, et al., 2015; Lien, et al., 2014; Lien & Stepp, 2014) and have developed and validated automated algorithms for its estimation (Lien, 2015; Lien, et al., In Review).
+Because of the difficulties in determining the exact onset and offset of voicing, a trained technician is required.
+The protocol is available here:

+However, the necessary time and expertise has been a critical barrier to validation and clinical adoption.
+Thus, we have worked to refine RFF stimuli to ensure optimal within-speaker consistency (Lien, et al., 2015; Lien, et al., 2014; Lien & Stepp, 2014) and have developed and validated automated algorithms for its estimation (Lien, 2015; Lien, et al., 2017).